desktop/desktop/docs/contributing/setup-macos.md

 $ node -v
 ```

 If you see an error about being unable to find `node`, that probably means you don't have any Node tools installed.
-You can install Node 8 from the [Node.js website](https://nodejs.org/download/release/v8.12.0/) and restart your shell.
+You can download Node from the [Node.js website](https://nodejs.org/), install the package, and restart your shell.

-If you see the output `v8.12.0`, you're good to go.
+If you see the output `v10.x.y`, you're good to go.

-If you see the output `v10.x.y` you're ahead of what we currently support.
-See [#5876](https://github.com/desktop/desktop/issues/5876) for details about building GitHub Desktop with Node 10, which we can hopefully resolve soon.
-If you don't care about the version you are running, you can install the version from the [Node.js website](https://nodejs.org/download/release/v8.12.0/) over the top of your current install.

 ### I need to use different versions of Node.js in different projects!